Skip to content

 Mortgage Rates Can Change During the Day

-• If significant economic events take place during market hours
+• This can happen if significant economic events take place during market hours

-• Like Fed meetings, major policy changes, or geopolitical events
+• Like Fed meetings, major policy changes, or unexpected geopolitical events

-• That alter demand for bonds and/or mortgage-backed securities (MBS)
+• These can affect demand for bonds and/or mortgage-backed securities (MBS)

-So we know mortgage rates have the ability to change on a daily basis, but sometimes mortgage rates may even change more than once during the same day if certain economic reports are released.
+So we know mortgage rates have the ability to change on a daily basis.
+But sometimes mortgage rates may even change more than once during the same day if major economic reports are released.

 In other words, your interest rate is never really secure until it is locked and you receive written confirmation from the lender.